DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 ## Cumulus output files
 The following table describes all Cumulus output files, including unannotated, normalized expression matrices.

-Files with a “.scp” demarcation are only needed to create Single Cell Portal studies and can be found on the Single Cell Portal study page (see the [Single Cell Portal March 2020 Release Page](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release)).
+Files with a “.scp” demarcation are only needed to create Single Cell Portal studies and can be found on the Single Cell Portal study page (see the [Single Cell Portal HCA Release Page](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release)).

-All output file names start with the Dataset ID, the unique ID given to each release dataset that is listed on the [DCP Release page](data.humancellatlas.org/explore/releases/2020-mar).
+All output file names start with the Dataset ID, the unique ID given to each release dataset that is listed on the <link-to-browser relativelink="/releases/2020-mar">March 2020 Release</link-to-browser> page.
+.

 *Important Note*: These files include unannotated expression matrices and are not the final Release files.
-For descriptions of the final Release files, please see the [Final March 2020 Release files on DCP Data Portal](#final-march-2020-release-files-on-dcp-data-portal).
+For descriptions of the final Release files, please see the section [Final March 2020 Release files](#final-march-2020-release-files).

 | File name | Description |  Format |
 | --- | --- | --- |